 Teaching

-Your time in the classroom will be split between lectures on different aspects of risk management, working through practical examples and exchanging experiences with your fellow students.
+Your time in the classroom will be split between expert-led lectures on the principles and practice of risk management, practical examples, case studies and discussions with your fellow students, helping you apply the concepts to real organisational scenarios.

-Module lead Edward Sankey has over 15 years of experience in the field of risk management.
-He has worked as a consultant in this area, both in the UK and internationally, as well as holding the position of Director of Operational Risk at a banking group.
+Module leader Edward Sankey has over 15 years' experience in risk management.
+He has worked as a risk management consultant in the UK and internationally, as well as serving as Director of Operational Risk for a banking group.
+Drawing on this extensive industry experience, he'll bring real-world insight and practical examples to every session.

-He’ll encourage you to complete optional exercises between the sessions to improve your understanding of the concepts you discuss in the lectures.
+Throughout the course, you'll be encouraged to complete optional exercises between sessions to reinforce your learning and build your understanding of the techniques covered in class.

 Eligibility